vcheplygina/image-segmentation-with-python/chapter1.md

 ---
 title: Chapter 1
+description: >-
-description: Test
+  Test

 ---
-## Loading and displaying an image and its ground truth segmentation
+## Displaying an image and its ground truth segmentation

 ```yaml
 type: NormalExercise